 As fabulous as New York is, I knew it wasn’t going to hold my interest forever, so I kept a look-out for the next adventure on the horizon.
 As such, I’ve learned to sail (and sailed from New York to the Caribbean), tried my hand (and body) at kiteboarding, signed on to crew for a major ocean race, rode boat waves while wakeboarding and would think nothing of running up the nearest mountain, if only someone would come with me so I wouldn’t get lost.

-Eventually, the adventure of building and running our own companies started to be overshadowed by the feeling that we were permanently tethered to New York City and the United States, no matter what we wanted to do next with our lives.
-And after a few years of sailing and living aboard a boat, we decided it was time for a new adventure and a new mission.
+Eventually, the adventure of building and running my own companies started to be overshadowed by the feeling that I was permanently tethered to New York City and the United States, no matter what I wanted to do next with my life.
+And after a few years of sailing and living aboard a boat, Ryan and I decided it was time for a new adventure and a new mission.

 We wanted to sail around the world and do a full circumnavigation.
 But that would require buying a different boat and selling the companies we spent eight years turning into a success.
 Which is exactly what we did.
 We said good-bye to Hideaway and hello to Cheeky Monkey, our round-the-world adventure-mobile.
 And with that, a new story began…